Refuse collections – questions and answers

 Below are answers to questions sometimes asked about refuse collections.

-Can you accept ash from solid fuel fires with refuse?
+Can you accept ash, charcoal and other used fuels from solid fuel fires with refuse?

-Yes, but do not put hot ash in your refuse bin (or sack where still used).
-Please allow ashes to cool before placing in the bin and please put in bags to keep ash contained when tipped.
+Yes, but do not put hot ash, charcoal or similar materials from fires, barbeques or portable barbeques in your refuse bin (or sack where still used).
+Allow ashes, charcoal etc to completely cool – or damp them down fully – before placing in the bin and please put in bags to keep ash contained when tipped.

 If I put out additional refuse in sacks will it be collected?